davidroberts63/covid19report/readme.md

 The data is in a JSON array of objects.
 Each property corresponds to an equivalent line item in the OSDH [executive order reports](https://coronavirus.health.ok.gov/executive-order-reports).

-Along with the numbers in the EO report are the following additional data:
+There is some additional data with the numbers in the EO:
 * Date of the report
 * URL to the report the data came from

+## What are the reports

 #### EO COVID-19 Report